pkeffect/scripts/README.md

-# scripts
+# Various Scripts

-In today's fast-paced digital landscape, scripts have become an essential tool for automating tasks, streamlining workflows, and boosting productivity.
-Whether you're a seasoned developer or just starting out in the world of coding, understanding the basics of scripting is crucial to unlocking your full potential.
+## 📖 About This Repository

-I am on an adventure to learn and share.
+In today's fast-paced digital landscape, I believe that learning to automate the small stuff is a superpower.
+This repository contains a variety of scripts—written in Bash, Python, and more—that solve real-world problems I've encountered.
+Whether it's organizing files, fetching data, or simplifying a repetitive command, the goal is to do it once, then script it forever.